 We have completed enrolling patients with the Phase 2 portion of the trial in the United States.
 We anticipate that data from the Phase 2 portion of CARTITUDE-1 will be presented at a major medical conference in the second half of 2020.
-Based on the results of CARTITUDE-1, we anticipate that a BLA will be submitted to the FDA and an MAA will be submitted to the EMA for JNJ-4528 for the treatment of RRMM in the second half of 2020.
+Based on the results of CARTITUDE-1, including the efficacy observations from the Phase 1b and Phase 2 portions of the trial, we anticipate that a BLA will be submitted to the FDA and an MAA will be submitted to the EMA for JNJ-4528 for the treatment of RRMM in the second half of 2020.
 We also intend to use the data from CARTITUDE-1 in support of a regulatory submission in Japan in 2021.